BradKennedy-PhD/bradkennedy-phd.github.io/studies/pilot/index.md

 <html>
 <div>
-<p>For reproducibility, you can rerun the analysis (or just parts of) using the R Markdown file:</p>
+<p>For reproducibility, you can rerun the analysis using the R Markdown file:</p>
 <ul id="rmd_list">
       </ul>
     </div>